marianobarrios/dregex/README.md

 ## Requirements

-Dregex requires Java 8.
+Dregex requires Java 11.

 ### Logging

-The library uses [SLF4J](https://www.slf4j.org/) for logging, which is the most widely used pluggable logging framework for the JVM.
+The library uses [SLF4J](https://www.slf4j.org/) for logging, which is the most widely used pluggable logging framework for the Java.
 As a policy, all logging event emitted are at TRACE level, which is below the default threshold in most logging implementations and thus completely silent by default.

 ### Dependencies

-Dregex is written in Scala (but fully usable from Java), so it depends on the Scala runtime library (5 MB).
-There are two more small dependencies: [SLF4J](https://www.slf4j.org/) and [scala-parser-combinators](https://github.com/scala/scala-parser-combinators).
+There is are two small dependencies: [SLF4J](https://www.slf4j.org/) and [jparsec](https://github.com/jparsec/jparsec).
 The main jar file is about 200 KB.

 ## Similar efforts